yashmenghare17/ICP-9.0-Github-Group1-Project2/README.md

 - **Summery Of Page** : This is an Home Page.
 This is an main entry page of our website.
   This page content information about our gym.Ex : how many gyms, in cities ,states and basic information about gym .
 - **Language Used** : HTML 5,CSS,JS

+# Testimonials

+## Information About Testimonials Page
+This page provides an overview of the Gym Testimonials page,  The page is designed to showcase client testimonials and frequently asked questions related to the gym.

+## Technologies Used
+- HTML5
+- CSS3
+- JavaScript
+- Responsive design for mobile compatibility